Multi-agent coordination

 Agents push to this branch when claiming/releasing locks and pull from it during crosslink sync.

-Crosslink supports SSH signature verification for the coordination branch:
+Crosslink supports SSH signature verification for the coordination branch to ensure lock state comes from trusted agents.

 crosslink trust list